Blendify/blender-manual/blender_docs/manual/game_engine/physics/introduction.rst

 To use an Armature as the deformer will require a bit of extra thought and effort.
 Basically the Armature will only deform a mesh if the Armature is the parent of that mesh.
-But at that point, your mesh will lose its physics responsivenes, and only hang in the air (it is copying the location/rotation of the Armature).
+But at that point, your mesh will lose its physics responsiveness, and only hang in the air (it is copying the location/rotation of the Armature).
 To somewhat fix this you can then parent the Armature to a collision mesh (perhaps a simple box or otherwise very-low-poly mesh).